Work orders user guide

 Creating Work Orders

-Creating a New Work Order
+Creating a Single Work Order

 From the Work Orders Overview

-Navigate to Work Orders from the main menu.
+- Navigate to Work Orders from the main menu.

-Click Add New (top right).
+- Click Add New (top right).

-The work order modal will open with a blank form.
+- The work order modal will open with a blank form.

 From a Work Package

-Navigate to Work Packages and open a specific package.
+- Navigate to Work Packages and open a specific package.

-Go to the Work Orders tab.
+- Go to the Work Orders tab.

-Click Add New to create a new work order already associated with the package, or Add Existing to link an existing one.
+- Click Add New to create a new work order already associated with the package, or Add Existing to link an existing one.

 From Planned Work